Kong/kongponents/docs/components/skeleton.md

 - `type`

-There are 5 different types of loading states that KSkeleton supports: Card, Table, Form, Spinner and a generic loading state.
+There are 6 different types of loading states that KSkeleton supports: `card`, `table`, `form`, `spinner`, `fullscreen-kong`, and a generic loading state.
 Defaults to a generic loading state.
-The following example shows a Form type KSKeleton.
+The following example shows a `form` type KSKeleton.

 <KSkeleton type="form" />